Search using the web client¶

 To show the hidden left panel of filter options, click or tap the expand (chevron right ) icon in the center of the right border of the hidden left panel.

-To remove a label for a defined search filter from the top-right area of a tab in the Search view, hover your cursor over a label and click the x icon that appears.
+To remove a defined search filter from the top of a tab in the Search view, hover your cursor over a label and click the x icon that appears.

 Remove all selected filters¶